Tasty Recipes for the Home Cook

 • Refrigerate—store in an airtight container for 4-5 days.

-• Freeze—Cool completely prior to freezing.
-Place in a freezer proof container or a ziplock bag with the air squeezed out.
+• Freeze—Cool completely before freezing.
+Place in a freezer-proof container or a ziplock bag with the air squeezed out.
 Freeze for up to 3 months.

-NOTE: The pozole is brotheir than seen in these pictures.
-I removed some of the broth so that you can see the content of the soup.
+NOTE: The pozole is brothier than seen in these pictures.
+I removed some of the broth so you can see the content of the soup.

 Rotisserie Chicken Pozole